On the Fragility of Contribution Score Computation in Federated Learning: Background

 \subsubsection{FedNova~\cite{wang2020tackling}}

-FedNova aims to deal with varied computational resources by normalizing client updates.
-This is done by adjusting the updates based on their local work, such as the number of locally performed training rounds $\tau_k$.
-The global model update in round $t$ is computed by aggregating the normalized local updates, as shown in the right side of Equation~\ref{eq:hetero}.
-Here $\Delta\omega_k^t$ is the update vector of client $k$ at round $t$.
+FedNova aims to deal with uneven computational resources by normalizing client updates.
+This is done by adjusting the updates based on their local workload, such as the number of locally performed training rounds $\tau_k$.
+The global model update in round $t$ is computed by aggregating the normalized local updates, as shown on the right side of Equation~\ref{eq:hetero}.
+Here $\Delta\omega_k^t$ denotes the update vector of client $k$ at round $t$.

 { }

 { }